 The shampoo designed for flea treatment is a very useful option for the dogs in discomfort due to an annoying breakout of fleas.
 Most of these products include a special type of insecticide that is typically safe for most dogs, but can be an issue for those with an existing health issue.
 However, this type of product isn't intended to prevent fleas from attacking a dog, so it is still necessary to maintain a proper cleaning routine for the home and dog.

 The shampoos intended to help with allergies can benefit both humans and dogs.
-For instance, any family member that often sneezes when close to a dog will appreciate the use of an anti-danger shampoo.
+For instance, any family member that often sneezes when close to a dog will appreciate the use of an anti-dander shampoo.
 This type of shampoo is designed to help minimize the episodes of scratching, which should cut the allergens that are constantly released into the air.
 Also, the dog with a skin allergy such as itchy or dry skin will appreciate a shampoo that can give relief from the discomfort.

 It may be tempting to use the everyday human shampoo to give the dog a wash if it gets dirty outside, but this is rarely a good idea.
 Most human shampoo is way too harsh to use on the dog's sensitive skin.
 It is always best to wait until the right shampoo is available to avoid causing unnecessary skin issues.